We are very pleased to announce that Shieko Reto is our first 1-year Artist at Risk (AR) at Safe Haven Helsinki resident.

 Shieko Reto is a visual artist and activist from Kuala Lumpur, Malaysia, whose work addresses the concerns of trans- and cross-cultural phenomena.
 Her work has been part of international exhibitions, including the Singapore Biennial and the AR PAVILION at Matadero-Madrid.

 AR-Safe Haven Helsinki, 2017

 In September 2013 she was one of few artist from Malaysia to join the Singapore Biennial.
-In 2013/2014, she received a scholarship from the Nippon Foundation to do research on transwomen’s activism and life in the Philippines and Japan.
-She interviewed and followed a selection transwomen activists closely while in the Philippines, comparing it to Japan, where she organized exhibitions to create awareness of the situation of Transwomen in Malaysia.
-Here drawings, video work and performative work show an acute new awareness of transwomen in Far-East Asia.
+In 2013/2014, she received a scholarship from the Nippon Foundation to carry out research on transwomen’s activism and life in the Philippines and Japan.
+She interviewed and followed a selection of transwomen activists closely while in the Philippines, comparing it to Japan, where she organized exhibitions to create awareness of the situation of Transwomen in Malaysia.
+Her drawings, video work and performative work show an acute new awareness of transwomen in Far-East Asia.

 AR-Safe Haven Helsinki is curated by Perpetuum Mobilε (PM), and co-organized by PM and HIAP – Helsinki International Artist Programme.
 The programme is funded by the Helsinki City Cultural Office.

 UPCOMING EVENT WITH SHIEKO RETO

 This evening will include a short talk by Ivor Stodolsky on the notion of “pluriculturalism”, and an introduction to the PLURIversity by Marita Muukkonen.
 This will be followed by a performative presentation of new art work under the title “Gender: Human” by the Malaysian artist Shieko Reto in the prominent window of Nordic Culture Point in Kaisaniemi.